-Order now: The Plant-Powered Plan to Beat Diabetes
+Grab your copy now: The Plant-Powered Plan to Beat Diabetes

-Instant Pot Black-Eyed Peas and Greens
+Instant Pot Black Eyed Peas and Greens

-Sharon Palmer
+Sharon Palmer RD

 Check out my Facebook Live video on making this recipe here.